 The County imposes a 7% hotel room excise tax on the temporary use or occupancy of hotel rooms within the County.
 The tax is composed of a 5% Basic Levy and a 2% Added Levy.
 From the 5% Basic Levy, the County is required to collect the tax and to distribute the funds, in accordance with state law (16 P.S.
-Section 4970.2 et seq) as follows: (1) provide the Municipality of Monroeville with 1/3 of the revenues generated in that jurisdiction, (2) fund the debt service on the Authority's Hotel Room Excise Tax Revenue Bonds, Series of 2010 and 2012, and reimburse the County for a collection fee of 5%, (3) make available 2/5 of the Basic Levy to the Greater Pittsburgh Convention and Visitor's Bureau and (4) remaining funds, if any, to fund Convention Center operations and regional tourist promotional activities.
+Section 4970.2 et seq) as follows: (1) provide the Municipality of Monroeville with 1/3 of the revenues generated in that jurisdiction, (2) fund the debt service on the Authority's Hotel Room Excise Tax Revenue Bonds, Series of 2010 and 2012, which were refunded with Series 2022A and 2022B in 2022, and reimburse the County for a collection fee of 5%, (3) make available 2/5 of the Basic Levy to the Greater Pittsburgh

+Convention and Visitor's Bureau and (4) remaining funds, if any, to fund Convention Center operations and regional tourist promotional activities.
 The 2% Added Levy is applied in accordance with state law (53 Pa.C.S.A.
-Section 8721) as follows: (1) to the Municipality of Monroeville, 1/3 of the revenues generated in that jurisdiction, and (2) the remaining balance to pay debt service on the Authority's Hotel Room Excise Tax Revenue Bonds, Series of 2010 and 2012.
+Section 8721) as follows: (1) to the Municipality of Monroeville, 1/3 of the revenues generated in that jurisdiction, and (2) the remaining balance to pay debt service on the Authority's Hotel Room Excise Tax Revenue Bonds, Series of 2010 and 2012, which were refunded with Series 2022A and 2022B in 2022.